YeonjooEmilyYoo/KSM-Consulting/README.md

 # KSM-Consulting
 BNP Paribas Cardif Claim Management Project
-There are two data sets provided from the project and I only used the test.csv
+There are two data sets provided from the project and test.csv was used for the analysis.